Calcium acetate (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how calcium acetate works.
-Tell your doctor if you are taking any of the following:
+- Some foods and medicines can affect how calcium acetate works.
+Tell your doctor if you are using digitalis, a vitamin D supplement, or other products containing maltitol

-- Do not use antacids unless you have talked with your doctor.
+- Do not use an antacid unless you have talked with your doctor.

 Warnings While Using This Medicine

-- Do not take other calcium supplements or eat foods that have large amounts of calcium (such as milk, cheese, and yogurt) while you are taking this medicine.
-Too much calcium can cause a harmful problem called hypercalcemia.
+- This medicine can cause hypercalcemia (too much calcium in your blood).
+Do not take other calcium supplements or eat foods that have large amounts of calcium (such as milk, cheese, and yogurt) while you are taking this medicine.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.